AWildErin/AWildErin/README.md

 ### Things I currently do:
 Crowlite Software | Founder, doing Sandbox and other source things <br>
+Lambda Editor | Programmer, working on and off this project <br>

 ### Languages I code:
 Decent with: Lua <br>